Intraplate volcanism

 Intraplate volcanism is volcanism that takes place away from the margins of tectonic plates.
-Most volcanic activity takes place on plate margins, and there is broad consensus among geologists that this activity is explained well by the theory of plate tectonics.
-However, the origins of volcanic activity within plates remains controversial.
+Most volcanic activity occurs at plate boundaries and is explained by plate tectonics, whereas intraplate volcanism includes oceanic islands and seamounts as well as volcanic fields within continents.

+Several processes can generate intraplate volcanism, and no single mechanism is considered applicable to every province.
+Deep thermal or thermochemical mantle plumes contribute to volcanism at a number of major hotspots, although their structure, composition and interaction with plates remain subjects of research.
+In other settings, volcanism has been related to lithospheric extension, regional faulting, variations in plate thickness and shallow mantle flow.

 Mechanisms

 Mechanisms that have been proposed to explain intraplate volcanism include mantle plumes; non-rigid motion within tectonic plates (the plate model); and impact events.
 It is likely that different mechanisms accounts for different cases of intraplate volcanism.